omec-project/upf/ptf/README.md

 performance in specific scenarios.
 Packets are crafted and sent to the UPF using the `Scapy` packet library.
-    > *Example*: a unary test could use Scapy to send a single unencapsulated UDP packet to the core interface of the UPF, and assert that a GTP-encapsulated packet was received from the access interface.
+    > *Example*: a unary test could use Scapy to send a single non-encapsulated UDP packet to the core interface of the UPF, and assert that a GTP-encapsulated packet was received from the access interface.